 VLR Listing Date 03/15/2018

 NRHP Reference Number SG100002532

-Featuring a monumental portico with Doric columns and fluted pilasters, fanlight and sidelights at its main entrance, the façade is both dramatic and architecturally distinctive.
-The interior retains intact early 20th century wood molding and trim, paneled wooden doors, and fireplace mantels.
-Although the house was re-purposed in the late 1950s for public recreational use, it remains illustrative of an early 19th-century dwelling with later significant Classical Revival details.
+Featuring a monumental portico with Doric columns and fluted pilasters and a fanlight and sidelights at its main entrance, the façade is both dramatic and architecturally distinctive.
+The interior retains intact early-20th-century wood molding and trim, paneled wooden doors, and fireplace mantels.
+Although the house was re-purposed in the late 1950s for public recreational use, it remains illustrative of an early-19th-century dwelling with later significant Classical Revival details.